-David Tait, age 59, has served as a Director on the Board of Directors of the Sponsor since February 25, 2019.
-Mr. Tait has also served as the Chief Executive Officer of World Gold Council, the parent company of the Sponsor since January 2019, and as a Director on the Board of Directors of WGCAM since February 25, 2019.
-Prior to joining World Gold Council, Mr. Tait served as Executive Producer with EMU Films from April 2016 to January 2019.
+David Tait, age 60, has served as a Director on the Board of Directors of the Sponsor and WGCAM since February 25, 2019.
+Mr. Tait has also served as the Chief Executive Officer of WGC since January 2019.
+Prior to joining WGC, Mr. Tait served as Executive Producer with EMU Films from April 2016 to January 2019.
 Mr. Tait served as the Global Head of Fixed Income Macro Products at Credit Suisse from January 2012 until April 2016.
 Mr. Tait also served as a Managing Director of Union Bank of Switzerland from October 2009 until December 2011.
 He is currently an Independent Member of the Bank of England's FICC Market Standards Board, which he joined in July 2017.
 Mr. Tait is also a major supporter of the National Society for the Prevention of Cruelty to Children and has raised over £1 million by climbing Mount Everest on five occasions.
 He was awarded an MBE by the Queen for his services to the charity.